Margaritaville Lake Conroe

-A couple of months into COVID, a great-looking brief landed in our inbox that seemed like it came from another time.
-It was so 2019 in the middle of 2020.
-We quickly set up a call with the client to discuss their need: shoot and retouch about 100 photographs.
-Nothing to sneeze at, right?
+A great-looking brief landed in our inbox.
+Margaritaville was coming to Texas!
+We quickly set up a call with the client to discuss their needs: shoot and retouch about 100 photographs.

 We discussed the parameters, expectations, limitations, and all the typical stuff that goes along with shooting a hotel grand opening.
-To keep to their originally scheduled mid-July opening date, the client decided to reduce the number of attendees.
-We hustled hard to land the job and were thrilled when we learned we’d won the business.
-Then the realization sunk in: we’d be shooting at an open hotel with guests, all while still following all safety precautions.
+We hustled hard to land the project and were thrilled when we learned we’d won the business.
+Then the realization sunk in: we’d be shooting at an open hotel with guests.
 Just another challenge.
 But, as we’ve learned, it’s all about how it’s produced.

 We decided to split the shoot into two separate trips.
 We sometimes do this with big hotel shoots; we don’t want to tax the property’s infrastructure any longer than we have to.
 We try to be as unobtrusive as possible, but a production crew sometimes has to get in the way to achieve a client’s vision.
 In this case, half the images didn’t include people; the other half were “lifestyle” shots.
 The most cost-efficient approach was to have the right crew on hand for each segment of the project.